WaelOGC/futureSelfapp/docs/09-tools-system-architecture.md

 - User cannot start new generation while one is processing

 **Multi-Provider Routing**:
-- System selects best provider for this tool and request
+- System selects best provider for this AI Service and request
 - Fallback logic if primary provider fails
 - Quality and cost optimization (internal, not user-visible)
 - Provider selection is transparent to user